psu-epl/psu-epl.github.com/LPKF.md

         When these things are set properly, the picture of the board will have holes which appear in the correct places relative to the Gerber drawings.

 * Add fiducials

     Fiducials are holes used to align the blank during processing, typically when the board is flipped to do the second side.
 There are two ways to do fiducials:

     * Use existing holes
+        To use existing holes, select them by clicking the first one, then shift-clicking the others you wish to use.
+3 holes is optimal.
+They need not be the same size, but they should havea few millimeters of blank board space around them.
+If this isn't true, then the machine may accidentally select another hole nearby as it's searching for the real fiducial.
+When all of the desired holes are selected, right-click on one and choose 'Copy objects to layer' and select 'Fiducial'.

+        If using existing holes, the 'Drill Fiducial' process step can be skipped (because the holes will already be drilled in the normal drill step.)

     * Add dedicated holes
+        To add dedicated fiducial holes, choose Insert | Fiducial | Fiducial...
+This will invoke a dialog which is modeless - that is, it can be moved out of the way so the artwork is visible.
+Click on the points where you would like the fiducial holes to be.
+This is typically just outside of the outer board boundary, but can be anywhere, as long as the fiducial holes don't have other holes nearby (within a few mm.)

 * Generate Machine Codes (Insulate)
 * Mount Material
     * Prepare backing surface